Looking for the best glue for jewelry?

 All-Purpose Contact Adhesive

 The all-purpose adhesive is usually termed as E-6000 and is by far the most widely used jewelry glue.
 It is definitely an item you should have in your jewelry kit.
+This versatile adhesive glue can be the best glue for making earrings because it works for so many different stones and materials.

 The E6000 is waterproof, flexible, and paintable as well.
 You can use it in a wide variety of applications as it’s compatible with ceramics, plastic, glass, fabric, and many other materials.

 Epoxy is another fairly popular adhesive and one of the strongest types of jewelry glues.
+It's the best glue for resin jewelry-making.

 Bonus buying tips: